Alicepinch/everything-vegan/README.md

 ### Collections in database:

 For this project I created a database in MongoDB called vegan_cookbook.
-Inside of this database I created 4 different collections to be used.
+Inside of this database I created three different collections to be used.

 #### Users